T37 Human Ecology Building (HEB)

-Denise Nicole Green is an Assistant Professor in the Department of Fiber Science and Apparel Design and Director of the Cornell Costume and Textile Collection.
+Denise Nicole Green is an Assistant Professor in the Department of Fiber Science and Apparel Design and Director of the Cornell Fashion and Textile Collection.
 Professor Green's research uses ethnography, video production, archival methods, and curatorial practice to explore production of fashion, textiles, identities, and visual design.
 She is also a faculty member in American Indian and Indigenous Studies and the Cornell Institute of Archaeology and Material Studies, and the American Studies Program, as well as a graduate field member in the Department of Anthropology at Cornell.

 Professor Green received a PhD in Socio-Cultural Anthropology from the University of British Columbia.
 With the Ethnographic Film Unit at UBC and Nuu-chah-nulth First Nations communities, she directed a series of documentary films exploring textiles, identity, and Aboriginal title.
 She has continued this work, and recently directed the film, Mapping Regalia in Hupacasath Territory, which debuted at the Textile Society of America's Biennial Conference Film Festival.
 Prior to her work on the Northwest Coast, Professor Green earned a Master of Science in Textiles from the University of California--Davis where she researched fashion and gender expression at the Burning Man Festival.
 During her undergraduate program at Cornell University she studied fashioned youth subcultures and completed an honors thesis about redesigning 4-H clothing club curriculum for the 21st century.